8 Tips For Washing Your Hair With Scalp Psoriasis

 Preventing Scalp Psoriasis Flare-Ups

 Maintaining scalp hygiene is crucial for preventing scalp psoriasis flare-ups.
-Regularly wash your hair with a gentle, fragrance-free shampoo to remove excess oil and potential irritants.
+Furthermore, regularly wash your hair with a gentle, fragrance-free shampoo to remove excess oil and potential irritants.

 Hydrate your scalp regularly to prevent dryness and itching associated with psoriasis.
 Use moisturizing products like coconut oil or aloe vera to maintain scalp health.